 — Huguenot Memorial Park — After Kingsley, continue north along Heckscher Drive.
 Also consider making a stop by Jacksonville’s beautiful Huguenot Memorial Park at 10980 Heckscher Drive (904)255-4255, an excellent spot at the Fort George Inlet to take in waterfront vistas.

 Huguenot is known as one of the best places to observe birds in northeast Florida (migratory winter sea and shore birds), with far less visitor traffic in colder months.
 Known as the JAX beach people can drive onto, this aspect of the park appeals to many.
 However, note that spring through fall on weekends, Huguenot gets very crowded (up to 10,000 vehicles enter).
-The park has also been recovering from major damage caused by Hurricane Matthew (October 2016).
-After closure for several months, the park reopened in 2017.
 MOVIE TRIVIA: For those who recall “G.I.
 Jane,” the beach scenes in the 1997 film starring Demi Moore were shot at Huguenot Memorial Park.
 Notably, the Navy SEAL “Hell Week” training was filmed here, with backdrop of Mayport Naval Station across the water.

 —Little Talbot — Next along the A1A Oceans Island Trail is Little Talbot Island, a Florida State Park, offering gorgeous shoreline for beachcombing, biking, and birding.
 There’s also a campground within this park.
 For those interested in getting out on the water, a paddling adventure awaits at Kayak Amelia, also located on Little Talbot Island (13030 Heckscher Drive).